 The Directory / File Listener allows the eiConsole and eiPlatform to periodically poll a Directory for a file or set of files that will be picked up and used to initiate a transaction.
-There are 5 tabs available for configuring the behavior: Basic, Advanced, Transaction Logging, Postprocess, Scheduling and Criteria.
+There are 5 tabs available for configuring the behavior: Basic, Advanced, Transaction Logging, Inactivity, Throttling, Post-Process, Scheduling, Criteria, and Sorting.

 1. Basic: This includes the required Polling interval for how often to scan the Directory.
 The Polling directory allows you to specify which directory you would like to poll.
 Click on the three dots to the right of the line.